Skip to main content Skip to footer

 How we are working with the public

-We have a strong commitment to public and patient involvement in the Secure Data Environment programme.
-We have developed an extensive strategy that actively involves, listens to and engages with the population of the North East and North Cumbria.
+We have a firm commitment to public and patient involvement in the Secure Data Environment.
+We are actively listening and engaging with the people of the North East and North Cumbria.

 Meet Chris and Susan.